jina-ai/docs/chapters/sparse.rst

-Use Sparse Embeddings in Jina
+Using Sparse Embeddings in Jina
 =====================================

 .. meta::